NOAA-ORR-ERD/MapRoom/README.rst

 --------------

 The toolbar definition works identically to the menubar, except there is no hierarchy.
+A single list is all that is available, for example:

+    toolbar_desc = [
+        "open_file", "save_file", None, "undo", "redo", None, "copy", "cut", "paste" ]

-A single list is all that is available.
-Tools must be updated depending on the active layer, though, so there is an additional routine in ProjectEditor called ``update_toolbar_for_mouse_mode`` that appends some additional tools onto the end of the list that are useful for the active layer.
+Some tools should only be shown depending on the active layer, though, so there is an additional routine in ProjectEditor called ``update_toolbar_for_mouse_mode`` that appends some additional tools onto the end of the list that are useful for the active layer.
 This routine is called at the end of the ``process_command`` method.

 Each layer has a class attribute called ``mouse_mode_toolbar`` that references a collection of toolbar items in the ``maproom.toolbar`` module.
 When a new